-First, I preheat the oven to 400 degrees and remove the stems and greens from the beets.
-Then I grab my handy, dandy dish gloves and scrub the beets thoroughly under warm water.
+Start by preheating the oven to 400 degrees then remove the stems and greens from the beets.
+Next grab your handy dandy dish gloves and scrub the beets thoroughly under warm water.

-Next, I dry them with a paper towel and place them on a cookie sheet lined with tin foil.
-Then I drizzle (fo’ shizzle) olive oil on to them and rub them in the oil to make sure they are completely coated.
+Dry them with a paper towel and place them on a cookie sheet lined with tin foil then drizzle (fo’ shizzle) olive oil on to them and rub them to make sure they are completely coated.

-Lastly, I fold the edges of the tinfoil in so that the beets are completely covered.
+Lastly, fold the edges of the tinfoil in so that the beets are completely covered.

-Then I pop them in the oven and cook for about an hour.
+Pop them in the oven and cook for about 45 minutes.
 The larger the beets are, the longer they need to cook, so I usually use a 45 to 60 minute window depending on their size.

 Once they are done, let them cool on the counter for a while.
-After they have cooled, I leave them in the foil and place them in the refrigerator on a plate or in Tupperware.
-Then a few days later when I need a quick side item or addition to a salad, I take them out and put my dish gloves back on.
+Then after they have cooled, leave them in the foil and place them in the refrigerator on a plate or in Tupperware.
+When you’re ready to eat them, take them out and put your dish gloves back on.

-Once the skin is off, I rinse them and place them on a cutting board.
-I then scrape the skins out of the sink and eat them.
+Once the skin is off, rinse the beets and place them on a cutting board.
+After that I like to scrape the skins out of the sink and eat them.

-Haha…just kidding.
-Gross!
-Then I slice them on the cutting board while I am still wearing my dish gloves.
+Once they’re all clean and shiny, slice them on the cutting board while still wearing dish gloves.
 The beets will stain your hands so keep them on the whole time!

 After I slice and dice them, I place them in a bowl with a little bit of salt & pepper and olive oil and microwave them for about a minute.
 Then they are ready to go as a yummy side!

-Tonight for dinner, I had my beets along side my favorite veggie burger.
+Tonight for dinner, I had my beets alongside my favorite store-bought veggie burger.
 Trust me, I have tried a lot of veggie burgers in my day.
-These are hands down, the best.
+These are hands down, the best!

-There are many articles out there on why beets are such a great addition to your diet, but I narrowed it down to one I found on WebMD that includes a yummy recipe for a salad with beets.
-In case you are curious: http://www.webmd.com/food-recipes/features/theres-no-beating-the-beet
+Oh, and there are many articles out there on why beets are such a great addition to your diet but I narrowed it down to one I found on WebMD that includes a yummy recipe for a salad with beets.